signag/raspi-cam-srv/README.md

 - USB cameras are detected but currently not supported.
 One reason is that many USB cameras use the YUYV format whereas **raspiCamSrv** uses MJPEG for the Live stream and YUYV would require OpenCV for rendering.
 - **raspiCamSrv** will not automatically detect a changed camera setup, for example if cameras are plugged in and out while the Raspberry Pi is running (certainly, this would apply only to USB cameras and nobody will unplug a Pi camera without shutting down the system).
 However, there is a **Reset Server** button on the [Settings](docs/Settings.md) screen, which, when pressed, will force the configuration to be updated.
-- The entire configuration is still transient and will be reinitialized with server restart.
-It is intended to save the configuration in the database and restore it when the server is restarted.
-(See the [Photo Series](docs/PhotoSeries.md#attaching-camara-configuration-to-a-timelapse-series) screen for manually persisting arbitrary configurations.)
 - Although the layout is responsive, it may not be "good-looking" with all sizes of browser windows

 ## Credits